REPORT FOR THE PERIOD FROM 1 JANUARY 2017 TO 31 DECEMBER 2017

 Election of Board members is the prerogative and right of shareholders.
 The Constitution requires one-third of its Directors (prioritised by length of service since the previous reelection or appointment and who are not otherwise required to retire) to retire and subject themselves to reelection by shareholders (one-third rotation rule) at every annual general meeting (AGM).
 In addition, any newly appointed Director (whether as an additional Director or to fill a casual vacancy) will submit himself or herself for retirement and election at the AGM immediately following his or her appointment.
 Thereafter, he or she is subject to the one-third rotation rule.

 With regard to the reelection of existing Directors each year, the NC advises the Board of those Directors who are retiring or due for consideration to retire in accordance with the provisions of the Constitution.
-The NC makes recommendations to the Board as to whether the Board should support the reelection of a Director who is retiring.
-In making recommendations, the NC will undertake a process of review of the retiring non-executive Director's performance during the period in which the non-executive Director has been a member of the Board.
-Each member of the NC will recuse himself or herself from deliberations on his or her own reelection.
-Shareholders are provided with relevant information in the Annual Report on the candidates for election or reelection.
+The NC makes recommendations to the Board as to whether the Board should support the reelection of a Director who is retiring and, for that purpose, undertakes a review of the retiring non-executive Director's performance during the period in which the non-executive Director has been a member of the Board.
+Each member of the NC is required to and recuses himself or herself from deliberations on his or her own reelection.
+Shareholders elect the Directors or candidates put up for election and reelection at the AGM individually and are provided with relevant information in the Annual Report on the Directors or candidates who are seeking election or reelection.

 The P&GCEO, as a Board member, is also subject to the one-third rotation rule.
 His role as P&GCEO is separate from his position as a Board member, and does not affect the ability of shareholders to exercise their right to select all Board members.